benui-dev/notgdc-site/_pages/faq.md

 ### What kind of things can I submit?

 #notGDC is your chance to share something you’re passionate about!
 It could be something educational, something personal, something fun.
-It could be as simple as a social media thread or as in depth as a tutorial.
+It could be as simple as a short post or as in-depth as a multi-part tutorial.
 In prior years we’ve had folks submit things ranging from “How to Make Game Subtitles Better” to “Top 10 Gayest Looks In Splatoon 2”.

 For examples of past submissions you can check out the [#notGDC Archive]({% link _pages/archive.md %}).